 WF-12 Seek funding to prepare a Biodiversity, Fire, and Fuels Integrated Plan (BFFIP) that describes action that the Town will take to minimize fire hazards and maximize ecological health in its open space areas.
 Town Manager to work with Ross Valley Fire Department To be incorporated into Safety Element of General Plan State and Federal grant Funding.
 Unknown cost, eventually results in plan to reduce fire risk.
 Moderate Short Term, 0-5 years Natural Systems Protection WF-15 Improve engineering design and vegetation management for mitigation, appropriate code enforcement, and public education on defensible space mitigation strategies.
 Town Manager to ensure that Ross Valley Fire Department continues existing efforts to reduce hazards.
 To be incorporated into Safety Element of General Plan Fire Department general fund for staff time.
 Existing Program On Going Local Planning and Regulations WF-16 Ensure adequate fire department access to developed and open space areas and keep fire roads and public rights-of-way passable at all times.
-Town Council to consider incorporating requirement in Town General Plan conducted by Town, in Fire Department general fund for staff time.
-Unknown cost, potential life savings with adequate fire and evacuation routes Existing Program On Going Structures and Infrastructure Projects
+Town Council to consider incorporating requirement in Town General Plan To be incorporated into Safety Element of General Plan and, if conducted by Town, in Capital Improvement Plan general fund for staff time.
+Unknown cost, Existing Program On Going Structures and Infrastructure Projects